CentreSecuriteIA/textbook/docs/chapters/05/README.md

 **Control Evaluations.** Taking evaluation to its logical conclusion, we examine whether we can maintain meaningful control even if an AI system actively tries to circumvent safety measures.
 This section explores how techniques like red team/blue team testing can help verify safety protocols remain effective under worst-case scenarios, while acknowledging the inherent challenges in simulating truly adversarial behavior.

-**Evaluation Infrastructure.** Moving from theory to practice, we examine how to implement these evaluations effectively at scale.
+**Evaluation Design.** Moving from theory to practice, we examine how to implement these evaluations effectively at scale.
 This includes designing robust evaluation protocols, automating assessment processes where possible, and integrating evaluations with broader safety frameworks and auditing systems.
 A key focus is developing systematic approaches that can be reliably implemented across different organizations.

-**Limitations.** Finally, we confront the fundamental challenges facing AI evaluation.
+**Limitations.** Finally, we talk about the fundamental challenges facing AI evaluations.
 From the difficulty of proving absence of capabilities, to technical constraints around measurement precision, to governance challenges around independence and standardization - understanding these limitations is crucial for both improving our methods and maintaining appropriate epistemic humility about their results.